shaCode256/GiveAndTake/README.md

 1

-The system will display a map, by interacting with a map service
+The system displays a map, by interacting with a map service

  2

-The application will allow saving information of requests and events in the database
+The application allows saving information of requests and events in the database

  3

-The system will allow users to create requests
+The system allows users to create requests

  4

-The application will display really convenient and clear to the user.
+The application displays real convenient and clear to the user.
 It will be easy to distinguish the different actions

  5

-Will allow an admin user to block users
+The app allows an admin user to block users

  6

-The administrator will be given the option to add an event with a special icon
+The administrator is given the option to add an event with a special icon

-The application will display a notification on the phone about a new request or event (according to the user's preferences).
+The application displays a notification on the phone about a new request or event (according to the user's preferences).

  7

-Will enable users to report other users
+The app enables users to report other users

  8

-The system will require a university email to register users
+The system requires a university email to register users

  9

-Admins will be able to remove user posts
+Admins are able to remove user posts

  10

-To enable communication between the users of the application so that they can answer requests
+The app enables communication between the users of the application so that they can answer requests

  11

-The system will allow user registration and login according to verified details, which will be saved in the system
+The system allows user registration and login according to verified details, which will be saved in the system

  12

-A user will be able to delete his request from the map
+A user is able to delete his request from the map

  13

-Managing the requests and viewing them on the map will be reliable, users at the same time will see the same map
+Managing the requests and viewing them on the map is reliable, all users at the same time will see the same map

  14

-The requests will appear in the form of dedicated icons on the map that will be visible to all users.
+The requests appears in the form of dedicated icons on the map that are visible to all users.

 ## Installation (Readme in building proccess... )